 Oral-Motor Exercises for Adults

-Deviant or inadequate oral-motor skills may lead to poor verbal communication and swallowing difficulties.
-Some adults diagnosed with Dysphagia, Dysarthria, Apraxia of Speech, Post-stroke Aphasia and other neurological conditions present with inadequate functioning of oral muscles.
-Oral-motor exercises help to improve strength, range of movement and co-ordination of the oral muscles which will facilitate better speech and swallowing function.
+Deviant or inadequate oral-motor skills may lead to swallowing difficulties.
+Some adults diagnosed with Dysphagia, Dysarthria, and other neurological conditions present with inadequate functioning of oral muscles.
+Oral-motor exercises help to improve strength, range of movement, and coordination of the oral muscles which will facilitate better swallowing function.

 What are oral motor skills?